Overview of Pancreatic Cancer

 Genomic or Biomarker Testing-Precision Cancer Medicine

-The purpose of precision cancer medicine is to define the genomic alterations in the cancers DNA that are driving that specific cancer.
-Precision cancer medicine utilizes molecular diagnostic and genomic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
+The purpose of precision cancer medicine is to define the genomic alterations in the cancers DNA that are driving that specific cancers growth.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.